Aerial Armor utilizes the best drone detection equipment in the industry to ensure your airspace stays protected from unwanted drone intrusions.

 Our drone detection software will skew the camera to the general direction of the drone and then turn on auto tracking using video analytics.
 Spot the drone in the sky before it sees you.

 Aerial Armor is a proud partner of OWL - Observation Without Limits.
-This enables us to provide you and your organization with layered solutions that can detect drones in more ways than one.
+This enables us to provide you and your organization with layered solutions that can monitor drones in more ways than one.

-OWL's GroundAware drone detection radar equipment is second to none and integrates seamlessly with our drone detection software.
+OWL's GroundAware drone detection radar systems are second to none and integrate seamlessly with our drone detection software.

 Our proprietary software utilizes AI and the latest drone detection equipmenet to help you and your security team protect your facilities from unwanted drones.contact aerial armor

 Contact Aerial Armor today and get a free threat assessment to determine the risk levels of your airspace.

 Learn all about how drone detection systems work.
 In this article, we'll cover the most common types of drone detection technologies to see if they might be a viable solution for you and your organization.

 With rapid changes coming to drones and UAVs all over the world, you may be wondering how the FAA plans to enforce Remote ID and what exactly it is.
 Learn all about Remote ID in this post and contact Aerial Armor today!